-- Fold mashed potato mixture into flour mixture.
+- Fold mashed sweet potato mixture into flour mixture.

-- Combine dough until a soft ball of dough forms.
+- Combine dough until a soft ball forms.

-- Roll dough out into a 2 inch., small spheres and cut out biscuits with 1 1/2- 2 inch cookie cutter.
+- Roll dough out into a 2 inch., small sphere and cut out biscuits with 1 1/2- 2 inch cookie cutter.

 - Use the biscuits immediately, store in the refrigerator, or freeze them for later use.